martincartledge/martins-blog-deprecated-/content/blog/concurrency-in-go-goroutines-and-wait-groups/index.md

 ---
-title: Concurrency in Go - Using Goroutines and Wait Groups
+title: Concurrency in Go - Using Goroutines and WaitGroups
 date: "2020-07-29T22:40:32.169Z"
-description: "Learning Go - Week 11"
+description: "Learning Go Week 11 - Goroutines and WaitGroups"
 ---

 This is the eleventh entry of my weekly series _Learning Go_.
 Last week I talked about [Sorting Data in Go](https://www.martincartledge.io/sorting-data-in-go/).
 This week I will be talking about how Concurrency works in Go.
 Before I really dive into the topic of Concurrency, I feel that I need to make some differences between Concurrency and Parallelism since they often times are confused with each other.
 I will also explain a few pieces of the Go language that allows us to use Concurrency.
 These pieces are Go Routines and Go Statements.